Extended events in SQL server- top 5 use

 Minimal Performance Overhead

-Extended Events are made to have a modest impact and are meant to allow continuous monitoring without materially compromising the SQL Server instance’s performance.
+Extended Events are made to have a modest impact and allow continuous monitoring without materially compromising the SQL Server instance’s performance.

 Customizable Event Capturing

-Event capturing that is customizable gives you the freedom to record only the events and data columns necessary for monitoring and troubleshooting.
-With this focused approach, noise is reduced and important information is highlighted.
+Customizable event capturing gives you the freedom to record only the events and data columns necessary for monitoring and troubleshooting.
+This focused approach reduces noise and highlights important information.

 Rich Data Collection

 Extended Events offers a wide range of data columns that give an in-depth understanding of SQL Server’s internal operations.
-For detecting complicated performance problems, this comprehensive information is essential.
+This comprehensive information is essential for detecting complicated performance problems.

 Real-time Monitoring